apache/infrastructure-website/content/pages/project-site.md

 <h3 id="generated">Minimizing the number of changes committed in the project's Maven- or JavaDoc- generated site<a class="headerlink" href="#generated" title="Permanent link">&para;</a></h3>

-If you are using svnpubsub, the commit performs very slowly if the number of changes is large, particularly if the number of files is large.
+If you are using svnpubsub, the commit performs very slowly if the number of changes is large, particularly if the number of files is also large.
 This is often the case with JavaDoc, and to a lesser extent with Maven-generated sites.

-Here is what you can do to speed up the commit:
+To speed up the commit:

-  - Ask Infra to store your generated content in the CMS repository, rather than the main ASF repository.
-While this won't necessarily speed up your own commit, it will prevent it from impacting other users.
   - When running JavaDoc, pass the `-notimestamp` option.
 This will avoid most files from being modified between runs if there haven't been code changes.
-  - Use a Maven skin that doesn't generate a timestamp into the output.
+  - Use a Maven skin that doesn't add a timestamp to the output.
 This may require customizing the current skins.
   - If you use the Maven dependencies report in the Project Info Reports plugin, use version 2.7+ of the plugin to avoid random strings being generated.
-  - If you maintain historical versions of documentation, always check-in to a single "trunk", then use an `svn copy` operation to tag or branch the content, rather than checking in a complete copy.
+  - If you maintain historical versions of documentation, always check changes in to a single "trunk", then use an `svn copy` operation to tag or branch the content, rather than checking in a complete copy.
   - Minimize use of "publish date" and "version" in templates to those that are truly necessary or helpful.
 Consider using a "last modified date" and version in the URL instead (unless "latest" is implied).
   - Minimize Subversion keywords in the output that may change frequently without significant meaning.
 This includes keywords in source code that may be rendered to JavaDoc or a Maven JXR source cross-reference.
   - Avoid publishing Maven reports that change constantly to the project site.
 Code coverage, style reports, static analysis, etc. can be generated into a working copy on the CI server instead for easy developer viewing.